improbable-eng/mac-codesign-buildkite-plugin/README.md

 ## Overview

 This plugin performs the actual codesigning steps necessary to release MacOS software.
+No support for iOS, sorry.

 See [here](https://brevi.link/design-code-signing) for the general design that this fits into.
 TODO(@DoomGerbil): Make this design doc visible to people outside of Improbable.